-24.1 Details of previous repairs and costs were readily available and assistance with the inspection by the Churchwarden Mr B Kirton is gratefully acknowledged.
-Insurance of the building is covered by Ecclesiastical Insurance Group and is renewed 26th January annually.
-Continue to record information in log book.
+24.1 Details of previous repairs and costs were made available and assistance with the inspection was provided by the Churchwarden Mr B Kirton which is gratefully acknowledged.
+However, it is advised that the Church Log is kept up to date.